MedPhysUL/delia/README.md

 pip install git+https://github.com/MaxenceLarose/dicom2hdf
 ```

-## Brief explanation of how it works
+## How it works

-First, it is necessary to explain briefly how the package builds a dataset using the provided data.
+### Main concepts

+There are 3 main concepts in this code :

+1. `PatientDataModel` : It is the primary `dicom2hdf` data structure.
+It is a named tuple gathering the image and segmentation data available in a patient record.
+2. `PatientDataGenerator` : A  [Generator](https://docs.python.org/3/library/collections.abc.html#collections.abc.Generator) that allows to iterate over several patient folders and create a `PatientDataModel` object for each of them.
+3. `PatientsDataset` : An object that is used to create/interact with an HDF5 file (a dataset!).
+The `PatientDataGenerator` object is used to populate this dataset.

+### A deeper look into the `PatientDataGenerator` object

-The primary `dicom2hdf` data structure is the `PatientDataModel` object, i.e. a named tuple gathering the image and  segmentation data available in a patient record.
-The `PatientDataGenerator` class allows to iterate over several patient folders and create a `PatientDataModel` object for each of them, which allows to extract large amounts of data quickly.
-For each patient, all DICOM files in their folder are read.
+The `PatientDataGenerator` has two important variables:  a `path_to_patients_folder` (which dictates the path to the folder that contains all patient records) and a `series_descriptions` (which dictates the images that needs to be extracted from the patient records).
+For each patient/folder available in the `path_to_patients_folder`, all DICOM files in their folder are read.
 If the series descriptions of a certain volume match one of the descriptions present in the given `series_descriptions` dictionary, this volume and its segmentation (if available) are automatically added to the `PatientDataModel`.
-Note that if no `series_descriptions` dictionary is given, i.e. `series_descriptions = None`, then all images (and associated segmentations) will be added to the dataset.
+Note that if no `series_descriptions` dictionary is given (`series_descriptions = None`), then all images (and associated segmentations) will be added to the dataset.

-The `PatientDataGenerator` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or populating an HDF5 dataset.
+The `PatientDataGenerator` can therefore be used to iteratively perform tasks on each of the patients, such as displaying certain images, transforming images into numpy arrays, or creating an HDF5 dataset using the `PatientsDataset`.
 It is this last task that is highlighted in this package, but it must be understood that the data extraction is performed in a very general manner by the `PatientDataGenerator` and is therefore not limited to this single application.
-For example, someone could easily develop a numpy dataset whose creation/ would be ensured by the `PatientDataGenerator`, similar to the HDF5 dataset.
+For example, someone could easily develop a `Numpydataset` whose creation would be ensured by the `PatientDataGenerator`, similar to the current `PatientsDataset` based on the HDF5 format.

-### Organize your data
+## Organize your data

 Since this module requires the use of data, it is important to properly configure the data-related elements before using it.
-The following sections show how to configure these.

-#### File format
+### File format

 Images files must be in standard [**DICOM**](https://www.dicomstandard.org/) format and segmentation files must be in [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.

 If your segmentation files are in a research file format (`.nrrd`, `.nii`, etc.), you need to convert them into the standardized [DICOM-SEG](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.20.html) format.
 You can use the [pydicom-seg](https://pypi.org/project/pydicom-seg/) library to create the DICOM-SEG files OR use the [itkimage2dicomSEG](https://github.com/MaxenceLarose/itkimage2dicomSEG) python module, which provide a complete pipeline to perform this conversion.

-#### Series descriptions (Optional)
+### Series descriptions (Optional)

 *This dictionary is **not** mandatory for the code to work and therefore its default value is `None`.
 Note that if no `series_descriptions` dictionary is given, i.e. `series_descriptions = None`, then all images (and associated segmentations) will be added to the dataset.*